leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 ## Blocked Matrix Formulation of Linear Attention Mechanisms

-Notice that the update rule above is just a linear transform of the state $S_{i-1}$.
-Thus, we can rewrite it as,
+Notice that we can rewrite the update rule above as,

 $$
 \begin{align*}